 August is Child Support Awareness Month

-OLYMPIA — During these tough economic times, many families are concerned about how they will support their children.
-The Department of Social and Health Services’ Division of Child Support wants to remind parents this month, officially proclaimed as Child Support Awareness Month by Gov. Jay Inslee, that help is available.
+OLYMPIA — As Washington state’s summer hits its stride, some thoughts can’t help but wander toward a new school year.
+We are still living in uncertain times, and many families remain concerned about how they will support their children.
+The Department of Social and Health Services’ Division of Child Support wants to remind parents this August, officially proclaimed as Child Support Awareness Month by Gov. Jay Inslee, that help is available.

-The Division of Child Support helps parents pay and receive child support at little or no cost and signing up for services just got easier.
+The Division of Child Support helps parents pay and receive child support at little or no cost, and signing up for services has never been easier.
 On the Enroll for Services page of the DSHS website, parents can find:

 Find out more about all the services DCS offers by visiting www.childsupportonline.wa.gov or calling 1–800–442-KIDS (5437).